dhk4059/cs-35l-project/README.md

 ### 5) Unique Feature #2:

 Users will have a live text search that allows for searching specific housing buildings, this is done so that a student will not have to search through a list if they know exactly what they are looking for and can instead find directly what people think about a specific housing option.
-On the review side of the application, users can submit a text review, a review of ratings (i.e. rating from 1-5), or both.
+On the review side of the application, users can submit a text review, a review of ratings (i.e. rating from 1-5), or both for both housing and dining halls.

 ### 6) Unique Feature #3: